adithya-77/NotesApp/README.md

-# flutter_application_1
+# Notes App

-A new Flutter project.
+A Flutter Project of Notes Taking App.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a basic notes taking app built using flutter

 A few resources to get you started if this is your first Flutter project: